starb-ck/rcm/vex.md

 # The Legendary Vex Mythoclast

-*Forward: This analysis was originally published to Reddit r/DestinyTheGame in September of 2021 and received over 3.2K upvotes and 40+ awards.
+*This analysis was originally published to Reddit r/DestinyTheGame in September of 2021 and received over 3.2K upvotes and 40+ awards.
 When I originally wrote it, I was still very early in my data engineering career - as such, there are a few methodology mistakes and it's probably the most over-engineered solution I've ever made.
-That being said, it was a still fun hacky project and so I've preserved it here.*
+That being said, it was a still fun hacky project and so I've preserved it here for posterity.*

 I've been playing a lot of Destiny 2 lately.
 It's a fun game in the style of an MMOFPS.
 You level up, play in 'fireteams' with your friends, and compete in difficult challenges like the player-vs-player (PVP) Crucible or player-vs-enemy (PVE) raids and dungeons.